null

 The final LVT layer is the wear layer which serves as the protection layer for the design.
 Essentially, this layer exists to prevent damage to your flooring caused by daily abuse.
 It serves as your first line of defense against damage to your LVT.

-This damage can come in many forms but is often relegated to heavy foot traffic, pets' claws and scratches, UV rays, and stains.
+Damage can take many forms.
+Common causes include heavy foot traffic, pet claws and scratches, UV rays and stains.
 The resilience will depend entirely on what materials the manufacturer used during creation.
 Substances such as crushed diamonds or ceramic beads can increase scratch resistance.

 Pros of LVT